 Choose The Right Bank

 There are banks that are known to be easier and more likely to approve applicants for a high credit limit.
-Chase, American Express, and Capital One, are all known to approve applicants for a high credit limit.
+Chase, American Express, and Capital One are all known to approve applicants for a high credit limit.
 (Barclay and Citi also sometimes approve you with a generous amount).
 My personal experience was always best with Chase.

 It is also recommended to choose a bank that you already have open credit card accounts there for a couple of years with a perfect payment history.
-These banks are more likely to approve you for a higher credit limits.
+These banks are more likely to approve you for a higher credit limit.
 For this reason, I always recommend clients that are starting to build their credit to apply for credit cards by a few of the big credit card issuers instead of getting two, three credit cards from the same issuer.
 This helps them spread out their basket and will later help them at having a better chance of getting approved for better credit cards from all those issuers.

-Choose the Right Card
+Choose The Right Card

 Once you choose a good bank, you will need to choose the right credit card.
-Travel credit cards or credit cards that have a high annual fee usually will approve you for a higher credit limit than a cash back or free or low annual fee cards.
+Travel credit cards or credit cards that have a high annual fee usually will approve you for a higher credit limit than a cashback or free or low annual fee cards.

 There is also a cut off line on every card from which and until which amount the credit line can possibly go.
 You can try to research the cut off line on each card by searching the data points found on Credit Boards.
-There people report their credit lines on what they got approved for and based on that you can see if anyone was ever approved for the credit line you’re looking to get approved for.
+Their people report their credit lines on what they got approved for and based on that you can see if anyone was ever approved for the credit line you’re looking to get approved for.

 Beg and Beg